dd32/td-gh-ex/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 2.0.1 - May 06 2019 =
+* Frontpage template added
+* Compatible with Elementor
+* Theme URI and footer info updated

 = 1.0.8 - May 18 2018 =
 * Fix comment form